matthewlimdiy/MiniMotorways/README.md

 5. Identify the COM port (e.g., COM3 on Windows or /dev/ttyUSB0 on Linux/Mac).
 You can find this in your device manager.
 In my case
     -  ![device-manager](resources/device_manager.png)
 6. Navigate to the directory where you downloaded the `.bin` file.
-6. Flash the firmware, replace <COM_PORT> with the port where your ESP32 is connected (e.g., COM3 or /dev/ttyUSB0).
+7. Flash the firmware, replace <COM_PORT> with the port where your ESP32 is connected (e.g., COM3 or /dev/ttyUSB0).
     ```bash
     python -m esptool --chip esp32-c3 --port <COM_PORT> --baud 460800 write_flash -z 0x1000 firmware.bin
-7. Once the flashing process is complete, the ESP32 will reboot and start running the firmware.
+8. Once the flashing process is complete, the ESP32 will reboot and start running the firmware.

 ### **Configuration**
 1. After flashing the firmware, you should see a Wi-Fi SSID called `MiniMotorways`:

     ![wifi](resources/wifi.png)
-2. Connect to it with the password:
+2. Connect to it from your computer with the password:
     ```
     minimotorways
     ```